-The Vancouver Island Vipassana Meditation Center, Dhamma Modana, welcomes all to our courses.
+The Vancouver Island Vipassana Meditation Center, Dhamma Modana, in Duncan welcomes all to our courses.
 Despite our diverse beginnings and our unique lives, when we come to a Vipassana course we are united by a common cause, a common purpose—to solve the mystery of human suffering and to come out of suffering.

 Although this teaching comes from Gotama the Buddha, it is presented in a non-sectarian format.
 The Buddha was not interested in converting people.
 He had found the Path to the end of suffering and his only interest was to share this with others.
 It is the same today.
 The cause of suffering lies within each of us and we only need to look inside to find its solution.
 This works for anyone regardless of their origins or traditions.
 And that is what you will learn here.

 On every course we have many students whose native language is not English.
 Course materials are available in almost 50 languages and some courses are even bi-lingual.
 If English is not your native language then someone from the center will contact you to see how we can accommodate you.

 People of all sexual orientations, gender identities and expressions are welcome to our courses.